American tourists from these 3 states can now visit Curaçao without having to quarantine

 Missing the turquoise waves of the Caribbean and its trademark blue-hued liqueur?
 The island of Curaçao is reopening to Americans but only a small fraction of them.
-The Dutch territory says that starting the first week of November it will allow residents of Connecticut, New Jersey and New York state to enter without self-quarantining if they have a negative coronavirus test result in hand.
+The autonomous Dutch Caribbean island says that starting the first week of November it will allow residents of Connecticut, New Jersey and New York state to enter without self-quarantining if they have a negative coronavirus test result in hand.

 The new rule goes into effect Nov.
 1, although “flights won’t resume until Nov.
 7 from Newark on United and on Dec.
 9 from JFK on JetBlue,” a spokesperson for the Curaçao tourism board said.
 State-issued ID will be required as proof of residence for entry.
 Negative covid-19 PCR test results must be acquired within 72 hours of travel to Curaçao and uploaded to a digital health portal.